-Former Notre Dame quarterback and assistant coach Ron Powlus is in his second year in 2016 as the director of player development.
+Former Notre Dame quarterback and assistant coach Ron Powlus is in his third year in 2017 as the director of player development.

 Powlus is responsible for helping develop the Irish football players in three of the five core areas head coach Brian Kelly uses to develop complete student-athletes: intellectual development, social development and spiritual development (the coaching staff is charged with skill development and the strength and conditioning staff is responsible for physical development).

 Powlus acts as a liaison between the football players and the coaching staff serving to aid in their development and all matters related to life off-the-field.
 He has created the 4for40: Excellence BeyoND Player Development Program designed to further develop players in the areas of community, leadership, investment, NFL, integration, career and service.
 He coordinates community service projects via the football team’s “Irish Around the Bend” initiative.

 Powlus also works closely with academic services for student-athletes to coordinate and assist academic support efforts with resources, study sessions, and scheduling.